Contraceptive implant insertion

 • Expulsion of the implant (very rare)

-Your appointment
+Your clinic appointment

-We will send a text reminder about your appointment asking you to confirm your attendance.
-We will follow this with other attempts to reach you (call, text, email), but if you have not confirmed your attendance or re-arranged your time 24 hours prior to the clinic we will give your appointment to another woman.
+We will follow this with other attempts to reach you (call, text, email), but if you have not confirmed your attendance or re-arranged your time 24 hours prior to the clinic we will give your appointment to someone else.